EmberSherpa/ember-reactive-helpers/README.md

 ### `(r/log ['your message'])`

-`(r/log)` helper will evaluate to a function.
+The `(r/log)` helper will evaluate to a function.
 When called, this function will log the passed in message and arguments that it received.

 ```hbs
 <button {{action (pipe (r/log 'before save') (action 'save') (r/log 'after save')) model}}>Save</button>